-In addition to those Library routines which are documented and are intended to be called by users, the Library also contains many auxiliary routines.
-Details of all the auxiliary routines which are called directly or indirectly by any documented NAG Library routine are supplied to sites in machine-readable form with the Library software.
+In addition to those Library routines which are documented and are intended to be called by yourself, the Library also contains many auxiliary routines.

 In general, you need not be concerned with them at all, although you may be made aware of their existence if, for example, you examine a memory map of an executable program which calls NAG routines.
 The only exception is that when calling some NAG Library routines you may be required or allowed to supply the name of an auxiliary routine from the NAG Library as an external procedure parameter.
 The routine documents give the necessary details.
 In such cases, you only need to supply the name of the routine; you never need to know details of its parameter list.